Is Now A Good Time For Me To Invest In A Property In Malaysia?

 Ever since the first MCO took effect on 18th March 2020, the government has sprung into action with a number of measures that would serve as catalysts for financing.

-First off, we saw Bank Negara Malaysia (BNM) reducing the Statutory Reserve Requirement (SRR) Ratio to 2%.
+For example, we saw Bank Negara Malaysia (BNM) reducing the Statutory Reserve Requirement (SRR) Ratio from 3% to 2% effective 20 March 2020.

-The SRR is an instrument that’s used to manage liquidity (read: cold hard cash!), and this move will release approximately RM30 billion worth of liquidity into the banking system.
+The SRR is an instrument that’s used to manage liquidity (read: cold hard cash!), and this move was supposed to release approximately RM30 billion worth of liquidity into the banking system.

 With more domestic liquidity now, and a sharp decrease in the number of loan applications, banks will now be on the lookout for quality borrowers.

-Here's a quick look at how much the financial scenery has changed over the course of just a few months:
+Here’s a quick look at how much the financial scenery has changed over the course of just a few months in 2020：

-It does seem like there’s a lot of extra cash in the market now, but it still remains to be seen if you should take the leap or not.
+It does seem like there’s a lot of extra cash in the market now and the interest rate is at a historical low, but it still remains to be seen if you should take the leap or not.

 So, Does Now Seem To Be A Good Time For Investing In Properties?